ubclaunchpad/LP-website/handbook/onboarding/everyone.md

 * Make sure you install the Slack app on your phone and laptop so you don't miss anything!
 * Read our [Slack](/handbook/tools/slack) guide, which will tell you how to make the most of Slack, how to find and meet people, and any noteworthy channels you should join off the bat!
+  * Don't forget to add your full name and a photo of yourself in your Slack profile to help everyone get to know you!

 ### Rocket Setup